czhc/securityhub-remediations/README.md

 ```
 2. Review the Logs via https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#logStream:group=/aws/lambda/custodian-ec2-sechub-remediate-severity-with-findings;streamFilter=typeLogStreamPrefix
 3. Review module4/ec2-public-ingress.yml observing that the lack of a "mode" section means it can be run anytime to find the risky configuration without requiring a vulnerability event.
-4. Now run the following commands to start the instance, and associate the InstanceProfile so the instance is ready for the next module.
+4. Now run the following command to re-associate the InstanceProfile so the instance is ready for the next module.
 ```
-aws ec2 start-instances --instance-ids $(aws ec2 describe-instances --filters "Name=tag:Name,Values=RemediationTestTarget" --query Reservations[*].Instances[*].[InstanceId] --output text)
 aws ec2 associate-iam-instance-profile --iam-instance-profile Name=Cloud9Instance --instance-id $(aws ec2 describe-instances --filters "Name=tag:Name,Values=RemediationTestTarget" --query Reservations[*].Instances[*].[InstanceId] --output text)
 ```